 - If the client is in agreement with the terms, the PI should complete the template by adding the client’s information to the form and preparing a statement of work which will be identified as Attachment A and appended to the TSA or FSA.
 It is important to ensure that the Statement of Work does not indicate research.
 Terms that might be an indication: develop, research, experiment, development, IP, interpret, interpretation of data, follow on testing, create, consult.
 In addition, an extensive statement of work needs to be scrutinized as TSA statements of work are typically simple.
 Also at minimum, the statement of work should contain at least one sentence stating how much the work will cost.

 - Once the client signs and returns the TSA or FSA to the PI, the PI should then create and route a PINS.
 The partially-executed TSA or FSA (including the statement of work) should be attached to the PINS record.
 The PINS record will be routed to Sponsored Programs.
 An authorized official from Sponsored Programs will review and sign the document.
-Sponsored Programs will email the fully-executed TSA or FSA to the client, the PI, Kina Morgan (email@example.com), and Patricia Watson (firstname.lastname@example.org).
+Sponsored Programs will email the fully-executed TSA or FSA to the client, the PI, Jennifer Clark (email@example.com), and Patricia Watson (firstname.lastname@example.org).
 Funding for standard TSAs and FSAs are administered via ledger 3-accounts.
 When the client is to be invoiced, the PI needs to submit a statement to Patricia to initiate the invoice process.
 Patricia Watson will bill the client upon receiving an invoice from the PI.

 Testing vs. Research